gia-bartlett/python_practice/README.md

 using the %(modulo) operator to see if the number is divisible by 2 (therefore is even)
 if...else statement
 print() - printing the response
 formatting - using f formatting to fill the blanks

+##### 3. Less than ten:

+Take a list and write a program that prints out all the elements of the list that are less than 5.

+Skills used:
+for loop
+if statement
+print()
+< less than comparator